seltmann/AreaOfEndemism/README.md

-#  AreaOfEndemism
+#  AreaOfEndemism Project

-Code for Area of Endemism project.
-Started 2014, updated July 2015. https://github.com/seltmann/AreaOfEndemism

-##INCLUDED FOLDERS:

-##USED INCLUDED SCRIPTS:
+This is the repository of code for Area of Endemism project.
+The project started 2014, and is still in progress.
+Contact @seltmann if you have any questions about the data and scripts in this repository.

+https://github.com/seltmann/AreaOfEndemism

+##SCRIPTS USED TO PRODUCE DATASETS:
-endemism.php: query the AEC database for taxa and localities of interest. matrixOnlyLocality.php: formats interested localities and taxa from AEC in matrix format matrixOnlyLocalityRounded.php: formats interested localities and taxa from AEC in matrix format, rounded. host_network_genus.php: confidence of associated taxa with host plants geoCheck.R: maps geocoordinates by state
+matrixOnlyLocalityRounded.php: formats interested localities and taxa from AEC in matrix format, rounded to three decimal points. host_network_genus.php: finds relationship hypothesis between plants and plant bugs decision_network_confidence_species.php: applies confidence interval to those insect/host relationships. geoAPI.R: retrieves all of the plant data from iDigBio using genus and species fields that has coordinates.
+Then formats it by removing all unnecessary additional fields. geoCheck.R: maps geocoordinates by state to help look for outlying data points.

+##DESCRIPTION OF INCLUDED DATASETS:
+forMatrixNA5_Rounded.txt: file produced by the matrixOnlyLocalityRounded.php script.
+It is the initial output of plant bugs for analysis, formatted for NDM/VNDM software.

 ##TODO/METHODS:
-1) create Miridae matrix for >5 collecting events
+1) create Miridae locality matrix for >2-5 collecting events
-	- Graph and correct lat/long coordinates of events.

 2) get associated taxa for all N. American taxa in those subfamilies identified to species.
+	* edited taxon names, Orthotyplus replaced Melanotrichus, and generate a unique dataset for insect names in >=5 [forMatrixNA5_RoundedTaxaList.txt]; updates to database are located in the mysqlUpdatesForDatabasePreTest.sql file.
+	* build host_network_species table in AOE database using host_network.sql file
+	* run host_network_species.php script
+	* run decision_network_confidence_species.php on server
-3) check associated taxa against iplant taxon name resolution service (http://tnrs.iplantcollaborative.org/TNRSapp.html) valid name database.
-Correct names in AEC.
+	* export host_network_species table for review. check associated taxa against iplant taxon name resolution service (http://tnrs.iplantcollaborative.org/TNRSapp.html) valid name database.
+Correct names in AEC [iterative].
+And review with Michael & Toby.

 4) query idigbio for those plant taxa and related EOL synonyms, removing ambiguous names

 5) produce matrix results for plant taxa for >2-5 collecting events
-6) create Apidae matrix for >2-5 collecting events from AEC bee project

 ##DATA LIMITS:
 1.	- filters: SubFamily = Mirinae(id:8150),Orthotylinae(id:6294),Phylinae(id:6295),Deraeocorinae(id:8163)